 Huh?
 What is it, little fella?
 You workin’ on your doctorate over there?
-What, a train, from Deadrock Canyon?
+A train?
+In Deadrock Canyon?

 An exaggerated (but not much) imitation of “dialogue” between Lassie and any one of several human characters from the 1947-1950 radio series, the long-running television series (1954-1973), two sequel series, an animated series, and eleven films.
 All of which, by the way, can be traced back to the 1940 novel Lassie Come-Home by Eric Knight.

 Citrusville.
-A good place to ... get some orange juice.
+A great place to ... get some orange juice.